35 Free Online Korean Language Classes and Resources

 - WhitneyBae: WhitneyBae is another Korean learner who vlogs in the language.
 Her videos are self-defined as ‘goofy’ and she often talks about what it’s like to live in Korea as a foreigner.

 - 영국남자 Korean Englishman: Korean Englishman is a pair of Englishmen, Josh and Ollie, who make videos in Korean and English.
-Their videos are often comedic in nature and always entertaining.
+Their videos often take a comedic approach to Korean food and culture.

 - 백종원의 요리비책 Paik's Cuisine: Paik's channel is full of delicious Korean recipes.
 He speaks clearly, but the videos are still subtitled in Korean, which will help you pair the sounds with the script.
 You can also turn on English subtitles.